JeremiahDMoore/openai-tts/README.md

 ```bash
 npm run build
 ```
 Customize configuration files as necessary for your deployment environment.
+Change the prompt, voice, or GPT model and make it your own!